Elekester/Starlit-Village/Guides/Catching Up.md

 ## Chapter 4: Stia

 If you haven't already, make sure to complete the Cocoons and Towers for Aelio, Retem, and Kvaris.
 Then spend the skill points you receive in both your main and subclass.
-If you have the N-Meseta make sure to augment your gear as well as fully unlocking the potential of your weapon.
+If you have the N-Meseta and augment capsules make sure to augment your gear as well as fully unlocking the potential of your weapon.

 ### Stia Tasks Summary